How to Get a Probationary License in New Jersey: Teen Driver’s Guide

 Those passing requirements go to their local NJ DMV and upgrade to their permit.
 The teen will provide their 6-point ID and pay a $10 processing fee.
 The DMV office will verify your details and mark your license clear for unrestricted driving.

-You will then take the MVC road test verifying your driving abilities.
+You will then take the MVC road test, verifying your driving abilities.
 This test isn’t difficult if you’ve been practicing safe driving for the months before the exam.
-Though, consider a driver’s course if you had limited behind-the-wheel experience while holding your permits.
+However, consider a driver’s course if you have limited behind-the-wheel experience while holding your permits.

 Getting Your Full New Jersey Driver’s License